Sorcerous Stabber Orphen

-Sorcerous Stabber Orphen (魔術士オーフェン, Majutsushi Ōfen) is a Japanese light novel series written by Yoshinobu Akita.
-It was adapted into manga, five anime television series (Sorcerous Stabber Orphen, Sorcerous Stabber Orphen 2: Revenge, Sorcerous Stabber Orphen (2020), Sorcerous Stabber Orphen: Battle of Kimluck, Sorcerous Stabber Orphen: Chaos in Urbanrama) and a video game.
+Sorcerous Stabber Orphen (魔術士オーフェン, Majutsushi Ōfen) is a Japanese light novel series written by Yoshinobu Akita and illustrated by Yuuya Kusaka.
+It was adapted into manga, two anime television series and a video game.

 As of December 2019, the novels had over 14 million copies in circulation.

 Plot

 The young man Orphen engages in money lending activities in the back streets of the commercial city of Totokanta.
 Once, he was known as one of the Tower of Fang's most promising black sorcerers.
-One day, Orphen was approached by Volkan and Dortin, who had a very profitable money making scheme set up.
+One day, Orphen was approached by Volkan and Dortin, who had a very profitable money-making scheme set up.
 Under the guise of wealthy merchants, they set forth toward the Everlasting household to partake in a marriage fraud.
-But, there was one problem: Volcan's plan was full of holes, leading one of the sisters to find out about their plan too.
+But, there was one problem: Volkan's plan was full of holes, leading one of the sisters to find out about their plan too.
 Then suddenly, a huge monster attacks the mansion.
 Among all the commotion, one name rings out: Azalie.
 This monster was what he was looking for for five years: his older sister Azalie who transformed into a dragonic monster.
 Between those who seek to kill the monster and Orphen, giving everything to protect it, his peaceful days are at an end.
 Trying desperately to transform his sister, Azalie, back to her true form leads to a treacherous journey that, ultimately, allows Orphen to learn the vast secrets of his world.